thisisrohitkumar/brs.com/README.md

 3. Set up the database:
    - Create a new MySQL database.
-   - Import the database schema and sample data from `brs.sql`.
+   - Import the database schema and sample data from *project-folder*/sql/bicycles.sql

 4. Start XAMPP server.